IAABC Board of Directors

 He currently resides in Mystic, CT with his wife Jodi, two boys, two dogs, and a very understanding bunny.

-Danielle is a professional dog trainer and behavior consultant, working with dogs and cats through her business — CNY Pet Training & Behavior.
-An active volunteer in her community, she consults regularly with local rescue organizations and animal welfare agencies.
-She has served on a variety of committees, task forces and non-profit boards.
-In addition to serving on the board of IAABC since 2012, she is currently the board president, lead evaluator and therapy dog class instructor for PAWS of CNY, Inc, a therapy pet organization with approximately 180 members, where she has volunteered for over 15 years.
+Danielle is a professional dog trainer and behavior consultant, working with dogs and cats through her business — CNY Pet Training & Behavior in Upstate New York.
+An active volunteer in her community, she consults regularly with local shelters, animal rescues and governmental and animal welfare agencies.

 She currently resides in Upstate New York and along with the humans in her life, shares her home with a dog and four cats.